 Other reasons for getting new double glazing include the appearance of condensation between the panes of glass and drafts, both due to the unit seals becoming compromised, and problems with the opening mechanisms.

 Installing double glazing windows can be a big investment that needs careful consideration.
-Fortunately, however, the UK Government has several grant and loan schemes available that can make new windows more affordable.
+Fortunately, there are several grant and loan schemes available in the UK that can make new windows more affordable.

 To compile this Safestyle windows review objectively, we read hundreds of customer testimonials, technical documentation and media articles.
-We then rated the company against our 100-point scoring system to see how it fares against other UK window brands.
+We then rated the company to see how it fares against other UK window brands.
+We considered the following criteria in our evaluation: